 In the afternoon, we will travel back in time to a first century AD Roman villa at the second of the Getty Foundation’s art museum campuses, the Getty Villa.
 Modelled after the Villa dei Papiri in Herculaneum, Italy, the Getty Villa incorporates extensive gardens and carefully designed vistas, recreating the experience of a rural Roman estate.
 The museum displays over 1200 items from a collection numbering 44,000 and traversing a 6000-year period from 6500 BCE to 450 AD.

 This evening we attend a performance at the Walt Disney Concert Hall (subject to performance schedule).
-Designed by Frank Gehry, this internationally recognised architectural landmark is home of the Los Angeles Philharmonic and one of the most acoustically sophisticated concert halls in the world.
+Designed by Frank Gehry, this internationally recognised landmark is home of the Los Angeles Philharmonic and is one of the most acoustically sophisticated concert halls in the world.
 (Overnight Los Angeles) B

 Bentonville - 3 nights

 Day 7: Tuesday 14 April, Los Angeles – Culver City – Bentonville

 - Architecture tour of Frank Gehry’s Walt Disney Concert Hall

 - Center for Land Use Interpretation, Culver City

 This morning we take a tour of the Walt Disney Concert Hall using the center’s audio guides.
 This one-hour visit focuses on architect Frank Gehry’s extraordinary and innovative architecture.
 The building, designed from the inside out, was recognised as an architectural masterpiece as soon as it opened in October, 2003.
 Gehry’s amazing exterior waves of aluminium and extraordinary interior are complemented by Yasuhisa Toyota’s brilliant acoustics, in a unique combination of stunning architecture and extraordinary sound.